How Do UFC Bonuses Work?

-When Dustin Poirier defeated Conor McGregor by TKO in the second round of their lightweight fight at UFC 257, it was a substantial personal accomplishment for the 32-year-old Louisiana native.
-Aside from avenging a 2014 loss to the Irishman, it confirmed Poirier remains the No. 1 potential challenger among UFC fighters for the title should Khabib Nurmagomedov change his mind about retiring.
+When Dustin Poirier defeated Conor McGregor by TKO in the second round of their lightweight fight at UFC 257, it was a substantial personal accomplishment for the 32-year-old Louisiana native as he avenged his 2014 loss to the Irishman.

 Winning was also undoubtedly financially lucrative for Poirier.
-Recently, though, UFC president Dana White provided insight into parts of the payment system for fighters that he had never discussed in detail before.
+In 2021, UFC president Dana White finally provided insight into parts of the payment system for fighters, which he’d never discussed in detail before.

 UFC fighters’ primary income is from their contracts

-In most cases, the contracts guarantee UFC fighters a fee to show up at the necessary weight and step into the octagon.
-That’s typically a five-figure sum that increases as fighters continue winning and move up the UFC rankings.
-Those fighters also usually have deals that double their money for winning.
+In most cases, the contracts guarantee UFC fighters a fee for showing up at the necessary weight and stepping into the octagon.
+It’s typically a five-figure sum that increases as fighters continue winning and move up the UFC rankings.
+Those athletes also often have deals that double their money for winning.

 Fans have always known about fight-night bonuses

-Despite the pandemic, the UFC managed to conduct 41 fight cards in 2020.
-Organization president Dana White told the New York Post this week that the UFC standardized its policy in 2013 to hand out four bonuses of $50,000 apiece on each card.
+White told the New York Post that the UFC standardized its policy in 2013 to hand out four bonuses of $50,000 apiece on each card.
 Two of them go to the contestants in the fight of the night, and one apiece are for the fighter of the night and the submission or knockout of the night.

-Those amounts varied from card to card before that.
+Those amounts varied from card to card before then.

 Dana White has revealed another set of bonuses

-Those on the inside of the MMA have known for years, but UFC president Dana White finally opened the window to the New York Post for a look at bonus money that hasn’t been discussed in the past.
+Those inside MMA have known for years, but UFC President Dana White finally opened the window to the New York Post for a look at bonus money that hasn’t been discussed in the past.
 Besides the $50,000 payments that amounted to more than $8 million last year, White dished out another $4.6 million.

-White told the paper that “everybody who delivered on the card, I write a check” ranging from $4,000 to $25,000, “depending on what I thought of their fight.”
+White told the paper, “Everybody who delivered on the card, I write a check” ranging from $4,000 to $25,000, “depending on what I thought of their fight.”

 “Obviously, there’s a lot of money involved and, believe me, many people, including people who work for me, said, ‘If you would just say publicly what you do,’” White told the paper.
 “And I say, ‘But I don’t care.’
 It’s nobody’s business what these guys make.”